starlight-traveler/nd-aimm-main-computer/docs/docs/CODE_OF_CONDUCT.md

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.0.
-Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/diversity).
+Community Impact Guidelines were inspired by [Mozilla&#39;s code of conduct enforcement ladder](https://github.com/mozilla/diversity).